zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-code-first.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Entity Framework - Code First
+# Using Entity Framework Code First to map POCO classes to the database

 In the [previous post](/articles/carloscds-ef6-designer), I talked about how to work with Entity Framework using the Designer, a class model created from an `EDMX` file.
 This model works perfectly in different types of projects, but the big drawback is having an `EDMX` file for each database in your project.